rrichards7/Obstacle-Avoidance-CT/README.md

 ## OpenCV/Python Code ##

 This code has been proven to work on LabVIEW - but it must also be constructed on OpenCV using python so that it can be executed on a Raspberry Pi.
 Two python scripts were created, (1) processes a manually entered video and (2) processes images captured from an attached camera.

+If you have not yet downloaded OpenCV libraries to the Raspberry Pi then follow these instructions: [OpenCV RPI](http://www.pyimagesearch.com/2016/04/18/install-guide-raspberry-pi-3-raspbian-jessie-opencv-3/)

+### Video-based Script ###

 Similar functions from LabVIEW were used in OpenCV  to create this obstacle avoidance system, including a color array range function:

 ```python
 mask = cv2.inRange(image,lower_RGB,upper_RGB)